oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 the time of this publication.

+### Value Sizes {#value-sizes}

+This specification does not define a maximum length for the `client_id`, authorization codes, access tokens, refresh tokens, or most other protocol parameters, as the length of these values depends on implementation choices made by the party that issues them.
+In practice, implementations impose their own limits, and a value that exceeds the limit of a receiving implementation will cause the request to fail.

+Implementations MUST NOT assume that a value they receive fits within a particular length.
+The party that issues a value SHOULD document its length, and SHOULD take into account the limits of the components that will carry it.
+In particular, values returned in a redirect, such as the authorization code, are carried in a URI query string, and HTTP implementations commonly limit the length of the request line and of individual header fields ({{Section 3 of RFC9112}} and
+{{Section 5.4 of RFC9110}}).
+Implementations SHOULD support parameter values long enough that requests remain within the 8000-octet request-line length recommended by {{Section 3 of RFC9112}}.
+Resource servers in particular should not impose small limits on the length of access tokens, as tokens in a structured format, such as those defined by {{RFC9068}}, routinely exceed one kilobyte.

 ## Compatibility with OAuth 2.0

 OAuth 2.1 is compatible with OAuth 2.0 with the extensions and restrictions